-- Assisted living can be pricy, but Veteran Administration Benefits and a variety of services that help people with their medical and non-medical needs over a period of time.
-Long-term care can be provided at home, in the community, or in various types of facilities, including...
-Insurances can help with the costs.
+- Long-term carea variety of services that help people with their medical and non-medical needs over a period of time.
+Long-term care can be provided at home, in the community, or in various types of facilities, including... insurance may cover some of the costs associated with assisted living.

 - While Medicare will not cover assisted living costs, Medicaid can provide coverage depending on the state you live in.